GrahamCHill/SDL-DearImGUI-Template/README.md

 - This project uses the Tiny File Dialog Project.
 The zlib license is included in the source code files of `src/Submodules/tinyfd`.

+### Other
+If you appreciate it, give sugestions to make it better, drop a star, or tell a friend.